joraavetisyan/Snaps/README.md

 #### 1. Single Activity with Navigation Component

-There is the single AppActivity, which contains navigation graph with nested feature graph from feature modules.
+There is a single AppActivity, which contains navigation graph with nested feature graph from feature modules.
 BottomBarFragment from feature-bottom-bar is responsible for working with one or more stacks of fragments,